 The data produced by ET required the development of a large software processing system.
 In this section we briefly outline the steps required to extract precision RV measurements from the raw data recorded by the detector.
-The main steps in the processing of the ET fringe spectra are (1) image pre-processing, (2) sinusoid fitting, and (3) RV shift determination.
+The main steps in the processing of the ET fringe spectra are (1) image preprocessing, (2) sinusoid fitting, and (3) RV shift determination.

-Preprocessing: Image preprocessing is performed with a combination of standard IRAF procedures1 and proprietary software written in Research Systems Inc's IDL data analysis language.
+Preprocessing.-Image preprocessing is performed with a combination of standard IRAF procedures3 and proprietary software written in Research Systems Inc.'s IDL data analysis language.
 The steps consist of the following:

-Background subtraction/trimming: Detector bias and background light calibration images (dark plus stray light) are first subtracted from the raw data.
+- 1. Background subtraction/trimming.-Detector bias and background light calibration images (dark plus stray light) are first subtracted from the raw data.
 An attempt is made to remove as much internally scattered light as possible by fitting a smooth function to the dark areas of the images and using a one-dimensional interpolation scheme to estimate the scattered light levels in the areas covered by the spectra.
-The two-dimensional frames are then trimmed into new two-dimensional frames including only fringe spectra.

-1IRAF is distributed by the National Optical Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under contract with the National Science Foundation.

-Flatfielding: Pixel-to-pixel sensitivity variations are corrected by dividing the data by a flatfield calibration image taken with a tungsten lamp.
-The irregular illumination of the spectrum is repaired by the application of a 'self illumination correction' algorithm.
-This process constructs a second flatfield by extracting the underlying illumination function from each individual image (see van Eyken et al. 2004a).

-Slant correction: An algorithm is applied to correct for misalignment of the spectral lines with the rows/columns of the CCD.
+The two-dimensional frames are then trimmed into new two-dimensional frames including only fringe spectra. - 2.
+Flat-fielding.-Pixel-to-pixel sensitivity variations are corrected by dividing the data by a flat-field calibration image taken with a tungsten lamp.
+The irregular illumination of the spectrum is repaired by the application of a "self-illumination correction" algorithm.
+This process constructs a second flat field by extracting the underlying illumination function from each individual image (see van Eyken et al. 2004a). - 3.
+Slant correction.-An algorithm is applied to correct for misalignment of the spectral lines with the rows/columns of the CCD.
 This feature is caused by a combination of imperfect alignment of the CCD and by aberration and distortion in the instrument optics (i.e., a simple rotation will not correct the alignment over the entire detector).
-This step is essential to obtain the proper cuts along the wavelength channels required to obtain uniform fringes.

-Low pass filtering: Finally, a one-dimensional, low-pass Fourier filter is applied to the data in the dispersion direction.
-This action removes the interferometer comb, the pattern of parallel lines that is created by the continuum and therefore contains no Doppler information.
+This step is essential for obtaining the proper cuts along the wavelength channels required to obtain uniform fringes. - 4.
+Low pass filtering.-Finally, a one-dimensional, low-pass Fourier filter is applied to the data in the dispersion direction.
+This action removes the interferometer comb, the pattern of parallel lines that is created by the continuum, and therefore contains no Doppler information.

-Phase and Visibility Determination: Once the initial image processing is complete, the phases and visibilities of each wavelength channel (column) are measured.
+Phase and visibility determination.-Once the initial image processing is complete, the phases and visibilities of each wavelength channel (column) are measured.
 This is achieved simply by fitting a sine wave to each wavelength channel in the image with a standard χ^2 minimization algorithm.
-The fit is weighted according to the number of counts in the original non-flatfielded data, on the assumption of photon noise dominated error.
+The fit is weighted according to the number of counts in the original non-flat-fielded data, on the assumption of photon noise-dominated error.

-To determine the phase accurately, two passes of the curve-fitting are performed to determine the fringe frequency.
+To determine the phase accurately, two passes of the curve fitting are performed to determine the fringe frequency.
 The first pass determines the frequencies of each channel.
 A polynomial is then fit to the frequencies as a function of wavelength (weighted according to the measurement errors).
 The process is repeated a second time but with the frequencies fixed to match this function.
 This approach was found to significantly improve the final precision.